ABI-Software/software-development-guidelines/README.rst

 Version control
 ---------------

-Every project must start off using a form of version control system (VCS), and for this we are using Git.
+Every project must start off using a form of version control system (VCS), and for this we are using `Git <https://git-scm.com/>`__.
-While Git is a distributed VCS (DVCS), we do make use of GitHub as the central location for the development activities that require group coordination, as GitHub provides a number of facilities that will be outlined in this document.
+While `Git <https://git-scm.com/>`__ is a distributed VCS (DVCS), we do make use of `GitHub <https://github.com/>`__ as the central location for the development activities that require group coordination, as `GitHub <https://github.com/>`__ provides a number of facilities that will be outlined in this document.

-As GitHub is a centralised SaaS (Software as a Service) that does not have a generally available local deployment avenue (cost is prohibitive for academic projects), GitLab is often touted as the alternative should a local deployment be required.
+As `GitHub <https://github.com/>`__ is a centralised SaaS (Software as a Service) that does not have a generally available local deployment avenue (cost is prohibitive for academic projects), `GitLab <https://about.gitlab.com/>`__ is often touted as the alternative should a local deployment be required.
-This is being investigated for PMR (Physiome Mode Repository) as that project make use of Git as the DVCS system and users of PMR are starting to demand features like pull requests (GitLab uses the term "merge requests").
+This is being investigated for PMR (Physiome Mode Repository) as that project make use of `Git <https://git-scm.com/>`__ as the DVCS system and users of PMR are starting to demand features like pull requests (`GitLab <https://about.gitlab.com/>`__ uses the term "merge requests").
 Regardless of the future direction, the concepts between these two competing systems are similar and should apply in most cases.

 Basic Git/GitHub